Tag Archive for: Parenting Advice

 7. Read, read, read at home

 BP Transitions - 08If you want to support your child’s academic development, the best way to do this is to read with your child.
 Read a lot!
 Read a variety of books, discuss what you read, ask her questions about what you’ve read, follow along with your finger under text as you read, and explain vocabulary.
 That way, when she does finally master her letter sounds, she’ll be able to move along much faster.
-You can read more about how to apply Montessori ideas to reading here, find suggestions for setting up an environment that fosters literacy here, and view our thoughts on selecting books (and actual book lists), in this blog post.
+Find suggestions for setting up an environment that fosters literacy here, and view our thoughts on selecting books (and actual book lists), in this blog post.

 We hope these points helped you understand how giving your child a Montessori education is a true gift that will last her a lifetime, and that with your enthusiastic support, your four-year-old will thrive in her new Montessori environment.